LSU-UE5/UE5-Materials/refract-ii/README.md

 Send the output of **EdgeGlow** to the **A** side of the multiply node.
 Send the output of the multiply node to the **EdgeGlow | True** pin.
 Send the **Edge Glow** output pin to the **Emissive Color** pin.

+Add comments with `Edge Glow` around the emissive pins and `Refraction` around the refraction pins.

 ![multiply glow fresnel](images/sendToEmissive.png)

 ![](../images/line2.png)